xpyuan1/Low-Angle-Normal-Faults/README.md

 # Low-Angle-Normal-Faults
-The codes are used to reproduce Figure 2 and Figure 5 in "Yuan X.P., Olive J.-A., Braun J., Partially-locked low-angle normal faults in cohesive upper crust, Tectonics, 2020."
+The codes are used to reproduce Figure 2 and Figure 5 in "Yuan X.P., Olive J.-A., Braun J., Partially-locked low-angle normal faults in cohesive upper crust, Tectonics, 2020".
+More details on the parameters can be found in the Supplementary Information of Yuan et al. (2020, Tectonics).

 To construct plots of critical dip as a function of LANF friction (Figure 2), one must run the code with input file BetaMuF.in